Cvetanovic/shopping-app/README.md

 ### General info

-This project is E-commerce Shopping Aplication
+This project is E-commerce Shopping Application

 ### Technologies